Acupuncture effective on many points

 throat, nose, ear:

-children's complaints:
+children's issues:

 limbs:

-cold limbs, heavy feeling, fluid retention (edema)
+cold limbs, heavy feeling, edema (swelling)

 respiratory system: